-- select a portion of the supply chain
+- select a discrete part of the supply chain based on an opportunity

 - map the Current State

-- agree and document points of greatest waste reduction using a Future State
+- agree and document points of greatest performance benefit using a Future State

 Supply Chain Level Value Stream Mapping

 A Value Stream Map at the supply chain level is used to visually represent a total end-to-end supply chain.
-A simplified version is shown below.
+A simplified schematic is shown below.

 Maximum flow for the supply chain is only achieved when the performance of each buffer is monitored and adjusted according to the needs of the entire supply system.

-The ultimate measure of success with this value stream map, is the positive impact it has on the ROI.
+The measure of success with this Value Stream Map, is the positive impact it has on the ROI.
 To achieve this, improvements are identified on a Future State map.
-These improvements have a positive impact on the key leading flow metrics for an entire supply chain;
+Metrics identified in a supply chain level Value Stream Map include;

 - Lead time